John Wayne Gacy: Career origins

-Springfield

-On returning home, Gacy enrolled at Northwestern Business College, despite having failed to graduate from high school.
+Shortly thereafter, Gacy enrolled at Northwestern Business College, despite having failed to complete high school.
 He graduated in 1963 and took a management trainee position with the Nunn-Bush Shoe Company.
-In 1964, the shoe company transferred him to Springfield, Illinois, to work as a salesman, and eventually promoted him to manager of his department.
+In 1964, the company transferred him to Springfield, Illinois, to work as a salesman, and eventually promoted him to department manager.
 In March of that year, he became engaged to Marlynn Myers, a co-worker.

-During their courtship, Gacy joined the local Jaycees and worked tirelessly for them, being named Key Man in April 1964.
+During their courtship, Gacy joined the local chapter of the Jaycees.
 That same year, he had his second homosexual experience.
-According to Gacy, after one of his colleagues in the Springfield Jaycees plied him with drinks and invited him to spend the evening on his sofa, he agreed; the colleague then performed oral sex on him while he was drunk.
-By 1965, Gacy had risen to the position of vice-president of the Springfield Jaycees.
-The same year, he was named the third most outstanding Jaycee in the state of Illinois.
+According to Gacy, a colleague in the Jaycees plied him with drinks and invited him to spend the evening on his sofa; the colleague then performed oral sex on him while he was drunk.
+By 1965, Gacy had risen to the position of vice-president of the Springfield Jaycees and was named the third-most outstanding Jaycee in Illinois.